-- 1. Program loan limit or the amount necessary to bring the property into compliance with rehabilitation standards, whichever is less. - 2.
+- 1. Program loan limit or the amount necessary to complete the project, or to bring the property into compliance with rehabilitation standards for projects over \$15,000, whichever is less. - 2.
 The balance of home repair assistance previously provided by the City, if any, will be counted toward the loan limits.